 Two types of sprouting broccoli varieties are available: those that require a short exposure to cold in order to form florets (low vernalization varieties for spring/summer) and those requiring long cold exposure (high vernalization varieties for fall/winter).
 High vernalization varieties of broccoli can be overwintered in unheated high tunnels in the Northeast.
 The plants are transplanted in September or October and grow until mid-November.
 The plants lay dormant in the winter until days grow longer in February; they are harvested in March - May.
 Low vernalization varieties can be planted in the early spring and do not require overwintering.
-At the Willsboro Farm, we grew two low vernalization varieties, transplanted in September.
-In this report, we share our spring broccoli results.
-Our overwintered fall broccoli remains dormant in the Willsboro Farm high tunnel, and we anticipate harvesting the broccoli in March or April 2022; this report will be updated with that harvest data when available.
+At the Willsboro Farm, we grew two low vernalization varieties in our spring trial, transplanted in March.
+In our fall trial, we grew three high vernalization varieties, transplanted in September.